moemoe89/go-grpc-server-tisa/README.md

 # practicing-grpc-server-golang #

-Practicing GRPC Using Golang (Gin Gonic Framework) as Programming Language, PostgreSQL as Database
+Practicing GRPC Server using Golang as Programming Language, PostgreSQL as Database

 ## Directory structure
 Your project directory structure should look like this